PetervanLunteren/EcoAssist/README.md

 ## How to uninstall EcoAssist?
 You only have to do two things if you are fed up with EcoAssist and want to get rid of it.
 1. Delete the `EcoAssist_files` folder;
-2. Either i) [uninstall Anaconda](https://docs.anaconda.com/anaconda/install/uninstall/) as a whole with the command `rm -rf ~/anaconda3` or ii) keep the Anaconda instalation and only delete the virtual environment with the command `conda env remove -n imsepcondaenv`.
+2. Either i) [uninstall Anaconda](https://docs.anaconda.com/anaconda/install/uninstall/) as a whole with the command `rm -rf ~/anaconda3` or ii) keep the Anaconda instalation and only delete the virtual environment with the command `conda env remove -n ecoassistcondaenv`.